SethuBS/unified-contact-management-system-back-end/README.md

 │       └── ContactServiceImpl.java # Implementation of the service interface
 │
 ├── mapper
-│   └── ContactMapper.java       # Interface for mapping between DTO and entity
+│   └── ContactMapper.java       # Class for mapping between DTO and entity
 │
 └── exception
     └── ResourceNotFoundException.java # Custom exception for resource not found scenarios